-CAPITOL HEIGHTS, Md. — In low-slung suburban strip malls, nestled among fast-food restaurants and auto supply stores, hair salons are sprouting like mushrooms.
+CAPITOL HEIGHTS, medicine Md. — In low-slung suburban strip malls, nestled among fast-food restaurants and auto supply stores, hair salons are sprouting like mushrooms.

 The Census Bureau recently noted their jump in an otherwise glum report about mom-and-pop businesses, stating that the number of hairdressers and barbers and the shops they work in grew by about 8 percent from 2008 to 2009, one of the few industries to register growth in a tough economic climate.

 It seems that getting a haircut is one expense that consumers are reluctant to give up.
 And people who run salons never have to fret that their work might be outsourced.
 “We don’t have to worry about someone flying to China to get their hair cut,” said Charles Kirkpatrick, director of the National Association of Barber Boards of America.
 “Barbering is not going away.”

 Here in Prince George’s County, the number of hairstylists and beauty salons rose by 10 percent from 2008 to 2009, according to the census data, which came from a survey of the country’s smallest businesses, owned and operated by a single person.
 In Washington, they jumped 18 percent.

 One reason may be that people who were battered in the economic downturn turned to haircutting as a quick career change.
 Fabulocs, a hair salon in Capitol Heights, employs several refugees from the recession.
 One has a master’s degree in education.
 Another worked as a manager at a Circuit City store.
 Seven of the nine stylists there had been to college.